-On Wednesday, April 6, 2022, the University of Redlands celebrates spatial learning, research, and community service conducted by students, faculty, administrators, and campus programs.
-Join us in the Casa Loma Room on the University of Redlands campus or via the SYMPOSIUM LIVESTREAM for the following events!
+On Wednesday, April 12, 2023, the University of Redlands celebrates spatial learning, research, and community service conducted by students, faculty, administrators, and campus programs.
+Join us in the Casa Loma Room on the University of Redlands campus or via LIVESTREAM for the following events!

 Registration is not required for the in-person event.
 Use the link, above, to register for the symposium livestream.